ada-af/DBooru/README.md

 ### CLI-version
 1. Loading images from *booru
     1. Even with proxy (socks5 only)
-1. Discovering of databases in case of using in LAN (Turnable option)

 ### Web-Interface
 1. Downloading images
 1. Exporting images
-1. Sharing images for LAN-clients (Turnable option)
 1. Tag predictions
 1. Change page with ← or → arrows
 1. Scroll through images with ← or → arrows